ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 function getInspectionPlan() : Map<string, InspectionPlanItem>;
 ```

 Returns all inspection plan items that are bound to the custom plot element with databinding.
-You can change the databinding in the PiWeb Designer.
+You can change the databinding in PiWeb Designer.
 Every inspection plan entity is identified by a `Guid`, which is stored as a base64 encoded byte array.

 <a id="markdown-inspectionplanitemtype" name="inspectionplanitemtype"></a>
 #### InspectionPlanItemType